-Welcome to our second edition of Housing Finance Snapshot - a monthly newsletter providing banking and finance updates and opinion for those based within the affordable housing and local government sectors.
+Welcome to our second edition of Housing Finance Snapshot - a regular newsletter providing banking and finance updates and opinion for those based within the affordable housing and local government sectors.

 LIBOR: override agreements

 We have now passed the Q1 deadline in the Working Group on Sterling Risk-Free Reference Rates 2021 Roadmap beyond which lenders should cease initiation of new LIBOR-linked loans and should have completed identification of all legacy LIBOR loans that need to be converted.

 As we move into this new phase for transition, we are starting to see override agreements being produced by lenders to document the transition to SONIA.
 By using an override agreement, LIBOR is replaced with SONIA in the underlying loan agreement by generally removing and clarifying terms in the document as a whole governing the calculation of interest, rather than pinpointing specific clauses within the document as would normally be the case with an amendment and restatement.
 The override approach is intended to simplify the process and should (from a lenders perspective) ensure consistency across their loan documentation.
 However, we are still seeing different lenders taking different approaches to the documentation so there may not be consistency from a borrower’s perspective across all loans.
 Our team can assist in reviewing override agreements – please do get in touch if you would like to discuss an override agreement or the transition process more generally.

 Watch our LIBOR webinar on practical next steps.